 A very long line.
 The first rabbi in this line for whom there is historical evidence was Rabbi Meir Katzenellenbogen (1482–1565), who was the chief rabbi of Padua, Italy.
 According to legend, he was a direct descendent of King David.
-Don’t get too excited, it’s just a legend.
-I can trace my family’s lineage because the leading rabbinic families in Europe kept records and family trees and my father, of blessed memory, had his parents’ family tree which goes back to the early 1700s.
+Don’t get too excited, though, as it’s only a legend.
+I can trace my family’s lineage because the leading rabbinic families in Europe kept records and family trees, and my father, of blessed memory, had his parents’ family tree, which goes back to the early 1700s.

-My Hebrew name is Lavey Yitzchak, and I was named for my great grandfather who, in turn, was named after one of the most important and revered Hasidic rabbis of his generation, Reb Levi Yitzchak of Berditchev (1740 – 1809).
+My Hebrew name is Lavey Yitzchak, and I was named for my great grandfather who, in turn, was named for his great-great-grandfather, Reb Levi Yitzchak of Berditchev (1740 – 1809), one of the most important and revered Hasidic rabbis of his generation.
 I am his 8th generation direct descendent.
 Reb Levi Yitzchak was a unique figure in 18th century Hasidism.
-He was one of the only early Hasidic masters who served both as the head of the rabbinical court and the leader of the Hasidic community.
+He was one of the only early Hasidic masters who served both as the head of the rabbinical court, and the leader of the Hasidic community.
 He was both an intellectual and a mystic, equally at home in his head and his heart.
 His teaching was scholarly and erudite; his practice was ecstatic; his essence was compassion.

 Here is my truth.

-My spiritual life requires teachings, texts, stories and melodies that touch me in my deepest heart (thus, Omek HaLev) and a joy that comes from seeking Presence.
-My journey is to be in community with others who seek a profound spirituality, who will explore the mysteries and secrets found in the books of mystics, who will celebrate Jewish holy time with utmost joy, who will engage in spiritual practice with courage curiosity, and compassion, who wish to know something of the Mystery.
+My name and my ancestor’s presence in my life have shaped the core of my Jewish being.
+I thirst for the teachings and practices of the Jewish mystics and of the early Hasidic masters – the students of the Ba’al Shem Tov and the Maggid of Mezritch, including my holy namesake.
+My spiritual life yearns for wisdom, texts, stories, and melodies that touch me in my deepest heart (thus, Omek HaLev – Depth of the Heart); and a joy that comes from seeking Presence.
+My desire is to be in community with others who seek a profound spirituality, who wish to explore the mysteries and secrets found in the books of mystics, who would like to celebrate Jewish holy time with utmost joy, who will engage in spiritual practice with courage, curiosity, and compassion, and who seek to know something of the Mystery.